Brimsburg/recipes_project/README.md

 # recipes_project
-A basic web page about recipes
+A basic web page about Amazing Recipes!